 - Date and time of each of your connection

 - Payment information

 IP Leak Test:

-First, I tested for IP leaks while connected to the Netherlands server.
-As you can see from the screenshot below, my original IP address is not visible.
-So far so good.
+We tested for IP leaks while connected to the Netherlands server.
+As you can see from the screenshot below, our original IP address is not visible.
+So far, so good.

 DNS Leak Test:

-Next, I checked for DNS leaks and ZenVPN passed this test too without any issues.
-Check out the screenshot below and you’ll see that the DNS server I’m connected to is also from the Netherlands.
+Next, we checked for DNS leaks, and ZenVPN passed this test too, without any issues.
+Check out the screenshot below, and you’ll see that the DNS server we’ve connected to is also from the Netherlands.

 WebRTC Leak Test:

 ZenVPN also passed the WebRTC leak test without any issues.
 Even after conducting multiple tests, ZenVPN showed no signs of obvious leaks.